-The Public Relations Lab is a full-immersion capstone for students studying public relations.
+The Public Relations Lab is a full-immersion capstone for students studying public relations at the Cronkite School.

 The professional program experience puts advanced public relations students to work developing campaigns and strategies in a real-world environment.

 Under the guidance of Cronkite Associate Professor Fran Matera, the Public Relations Lab functions like a PR agency, with students serving in roles mirroring those in a professional setting who develop campaigns and strategies for real clients.
 Students leave with enhanced portfolios and professional experience.